Favorites - II

 Dick Palmer and Bill Dorsey died this year.
 We will miss them.

 My mother-in-law had always been very self-assured, and this time she drew herself up in full nurse dignity.
 "Mrs. Moore," she said, "I don't feel a bit sorry for you."
 But as more than a century goes past, I have come to see the rich lady had a point.
 What purpose is there to being rich, if you are expected to spend large amounts of time being a clerk?
 There were diamonds and minks to be got out of storage for the banquets, and then put away with moth crystals.
 There were silver spoons to be counted, and portraits of ancestors to be varnished.
 The gardener seemed to dipping into the best wine, the kitchen maid didn't clean up properly, the roof in the Florida house leaked.
 Instead of being the rich lady with a glamorous life, she was at best acting the part of mayor of a small town.
 And instead of being awestruck, her hired nurse was in effect telling her she was a spoiled brat.
 The story dramatizes, to be the head nurse of a famous hospital, helping the doughboys win the war to end all wars, that was somebody to look up to.

 It wasn't the work.
 Anyone who has watched nurses rebel against typewriters in one generation and sit glued to a monitor with a very similar keyboard in the computerized phase of change, can recognize it wasn't the work.
 Not even if it means picking bloody sponges off the operating room floor, or the final degradation of digging out an impaction with others watching you do it.
 The hallmark, the final test, was to do it without hesitation, and never display the slightest sign of complaint.
 Because the point of pride was to be useful without the slightest sign of disgust.
-Dignity, doing something other girls recoiled at doing.
+Dignity, doing something which other girls recoiled at doing.
 The snotty little brats.